 WINSTON, FRANKLIN, AND " UNCLE JOE "

-leader whose only goal was freedom and justice.
-Similarly, Stalin in his own country presented himself as much loved
+benign leader whose only goal was freedom and justice.
+Similarly, Stalin in his own country presented himself

-by the Russian people.
-If they honored him at all it was with the terrible fear that if they did not, they would be
+as much loved by the Russian people.
+If they honored him at all it was with the terrible fear that if they did not,

-dress, and think just like Americans."
-The British and American governments brushed aside the reality of Stalin's
+look, dress, and think just like Americans."
+The British and American governments brushed aside the reality of

-murderous treachery.
-Hollywood was instrumental in promoting US-Soviet friendship through the production of
+Stalin's murderous treachery.
+Hollywood was instrumental in promoting US-Soviet friendship through the

+regions.
 He continued to lie to the Poles not wanting to disrupt the new Alliance with the Soviets.
-Roosevelt advised the Polish
+Roosevelt

-Ambassador to the US, Jan Ciechanowski to maintain secrecy about Soviet demands for Poland's eastern
+advised the Polish Ambassador to the US, Jan Ciechanowski to maintain secrecy about Soviet demands for

-territory, but Ciechanowski adamantly refused, insisting that intervention in Poland had to be immediate and forceful.
+Poland's eastern territory, but Ciechanowski adamantly refused, insisting that intervention in Poland had to be

+support.
 The governments were censoring all media.
-With the silence of the press assured, and obliging Sikorski to remain
+With the silence of the press assured, and obliging

-patient and silent, Roosevelt and Churchill effectively gave Stalin free reign to spread Soviet propaganda against
+Sikorski to remain patient and silent, Roosevelt and Churchill effectively gave Stalin free reign to spread Soviet

 Soviet newspapers were vitriolic in bombarding the Poles